PHIKN1GHT/nazoplus/README.md

 # ABOUT THE PROJECT

-A Simple Platform for holding Nazo games.
+A simple platform for holding Nazo games.

 Demo is [Here](https://nazo.plus/)